code-and-effect/effective_datatables/README.md

 Just define `table_column :roles`

-The `EffectiveRoles.roles` collection will be used for the filter values, and sorting will be done by roles_mask.
+The `EffectiveRoles.roles` collection will be used for the filter collection, and sorting will be done by roles_mask.

 ## Get access to the raw results